 Keeping moisture locked into your hair is extremely important to prevent damage.
 Damage often occurs due to moisture being released, leaving the hair brittle and dry.
 This gives it a frizzy look and can cause it to break off at the ends.
 Sealants are oils that help to provide a seal around the hair.
 This keeps the cuticle in good shape, which helps to lock moisture into the hair and gives that luscious silky look, keeping the hair thick and smooth.

-Quick Take: Best Sealants for Natural Hair
+Comparison of the Best Sealants for Natural Hair

 What is Sealing?